adriab00100/OldOakCornersWeb/posts/2020-06-27-cup-holder.md

 #### Finishing
-It would have been a hell of a lot easier if I sanded down the surface of the interior before rolling into the octagon shape, and I wish I had sanded the exterior before sanding the exterior.
+It would have been a hell of a lot easier if I sanded down the surface of the interior before rolling into the octagon shape, and I wish I had sanded the exterior before attaching the handle.
 Live and learn, I guess.
 In this case I made it work with folded sandpaper and a lot of time.

 #### Tear-outs
 When using the router I had a few tear-outs for the material that I was cutting for the slot in which the base would go.
 I could probably avoided this by doing a little